Paige Bueckers's Success and Achievements in Timeline

 A closer look at the biggest achievements of Paige Bueckers.
 Awards, milestones, and records that define success.

-On November 14, 2021, Paige Bueckers matched the program record for points in a season opener set by Kerry Bascom in 1989.
+On November 14, 2021, Bueckers matched the program record for points in a season opener set by Kerry Bascom in 1989.

-2007: Highest-Scoring Performance Since Tina Charles
+2007: Highest-scoring Performance by a UConn Freshman Since Tina Charles

 February 1, 2019: Career-High 43 Points